 The process of finding a new job can be time-consuming.
 In this article, we will share a few ways through which you can fast-track your job search efforts in pre-arrival, thus helping you tap into potential opportunities from the get-go once you’re physically in Canada.

-5 ways to speed up your job search as a newcomer
+Here are 5 ways to speed up your job search as a newcomer, both before and after you arrive in Canada.

 1. Add value to your resume while you wait